 If we only require the filtered posterior we are free to rescale the α 's as we wish.
 In this case an alternative to working with $\log \alpha$ messages is to work with normalised α messages so that the sum of the components is always 1.

-We can write the above directly in terms of the recursion of the filtered distribution
+We can write equation (23.2.7) above directly as a recursion for the filtered distribution

 23.2.3 Parallel smoothing $p(h_t|v{1:T})$